codeplaysoftware/portBLAS/README.md

 The basic C++ executor performs a for loop on the size of the data and calls the evaluation function on each item.

 The SYCL evaluator transform the tree into a device tree (i.e, converting buffer to accessors) and then evaluates the Expression Tree on the device.

 ### Interface

-The different headers on the interface directory implements the traditional BLAS interface.
+The different headers on the interface directory implement the traditional BLAS interface.
-Files are organised per BLAS level (1,2,3).
+Files are organised per BLAS level (1, 2, 3).

 When the SYCL-BLAS BLAS interface is called, the Expression Tree for each operation is constructed, and then executed.